Last updated on 24 December 2020 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

-The California Consumer Privacy Act (CCPA) brings consumers some powerful new rights over their personal information.
+The California Consumer Privacy Act (CCPA) (as amended by the CPRA) brings consumers some powerful user rights over their personal information.
 It also requires businesses to set up a toll-free number for consumers wishing to exercise some of those rights.

-Like many parts of the CCPA, the toll-free number requirement has caused some confusion amongst businesses.
+Like many parts of the CCPA (CPRA), the toll-free number requirement has caused some confusion amongst businesses.

 Thankfully, the California Attorney General has provided some clarification on the issue.
 There has also been an important change to the requirement that might mean your business is no longer required to maintain a toll-free number.